pulumi/docs/pulumi-hugo/themes/default/content/templates/container-service/gcp/index.md

 ---
+title_tag: Deploy a Container Service to Google Cloud
 title: Container Service on Google Cloud
 layout: template

-meta_desc: The Container Service template makes it easy to deploy a container service on Google Cloud with Pulumi and Google Cloud Run.
+meta_desc: Easily deploy a container service on Google Cloud with Pulumi and Google Cloud Run using this template.

 meta_image: meta.png